-The Group's consolidated loss for the year had increased by approximately 42% as compared to the corresponding period in 2022.
+The Group's consolidated loss for the year had increased by approximately 25% as compared to the corresponding period in 2023.
 Such an increase in consolidated loss, which was mainly due to the slumping property market and related business sectors in the People's Republic of China (the "PRC"), was attributable to:

-- (i) the decrease in revenue by approximately 45% as well as the decrease in gross profit percentage; and - (ii) the outstanding goodwill of approximately HK\$20 million, relating to the Group's manufacturing and trading business in the PRC, was impaired during the year.
+- (i) the increase in impairment losses recognised under expected credit loss model on trade and other receivables by approximately HK\$33 million; - (ii) the increase in loss on disposal of property, plant and equipment by approximately HK\$9 million; and - (iii) the outstanding goodwill of approximately HK\$20 million, relating to the Group's manufacturing and trading business in the PRC, was impaired during 2023 but there is no such item for the current year.

-China's economy was facing a challenging recovery since the abandoning of restrictions in December 2022 after years of stringent COVID lockdowns as the latest data had demonstrated that the worst of the slump had been over.
-During 2023, China's gross domestic product increased by 5.2%, hitting the target of about 5%, over the previous year.
+During 2024, China's gross domestic product increased by approximately 5% over the previous year.
 Hence, it is anticipated that the recovery will continue in the near future.

-With the population shrinking in 2022 for the first time in the last six decades and this negative growth in population continued in 2023, this would have effects on the demand for housing in coming years.
+With the population shrinking in 2022 for the first time in the last six decades and this negative growth in population continued in 2023 and 2024, this would have effects on the demand for housing in coming years.
 Nevertheless, policymakers had signaled that they were prioritizing economic growth, with a key focus on boosting consumption, investment and etc. in the PRC.
 In addition, the government recently took steps to reverse some of the restrictions on the real estate market.